meeech/sortabasaurus/README.md

 # Sortabasaurus

-Sorts tabs by hostname.
+Sorts tabs by hostname, org, and repo.
+Groups tabs when 3+ share the same hostname/org.

 ## Why?

 I have a tab problem.
-During the day I open a lot of tab.
+During the day I open a lot of tabs.
 This will group them to make it easier to manage.

 ## Install

-Dunno if I will bother making this a package yet.
-Just clone the repo for now and Load unpacked extension in Chrome.
+Clone the repo and load the extension from the appropriate folder:

+### Chrome
+1. Go to `chrome://extensions/`
+2. Enable "Developer mode"
+3. Click "Load unpacked" and select the `chrome/` folder

+### Firefox
+1. Go to `about:debugging#/runtime/this-firefox`
+2. Click "Load Temporary Add-on..."
+3. Select `firefox/manifest.json`

+**Note:** Firefox tab groups require Firefox 138+.